govau/notify/README.md

 ## Credits

-Notify is based on [GOV.UK Notify](https://www.notifications.service.gov.uk) with work incorperated from [DTA](https://www.dta.gov.au/)
+CANofitier is based on [GOV.UK Notify](https://www.notifications.service.gov.uk) with work incorperated from [DTA](https://www.dta.gov.au/)

 Thanks GDS team for providing Notify as an open source project that made it possible for us to build on a stable and reliable foundation.